Lumberjack Conference: 1946–1953

 The Lumberjack Conference was organized in 1946 as a football-only conference by a group of small- to medium-sized schools in north central Wisconsin.
 Original members were Medford, Mosinee, Stanley, Tomahawk and the "B" team from Wausau High School.
-In 1948, Wausau "B" left the conference and were replaced by Nekoosa High School, formerly of the Wisconsin Valley Conference.
+In 1948, the Wausau "B" team left the conference and were replaced by Nekoosa High School, formerly of the Wisconsin Valley Conference.
 Stanley left the league in 1950 to join their primary home (the Cloverbelt Conference) for football and were replaced by Park Falls and Phillips.
 By 1951, conference officials began discussing sponsorship of sports other than football, contingent upon Nekoosa and Tomahawk leaving the larger Wisconsin Valley Conference.
 Park Falls left the Lumberjack Conference in 1952 to become an all-sport member of the Michigan-Wisconsin Conference (which they already belonged to for basketball).
 Nekoosa followed them out to join the South Central Conference, and the Lumberjack was down to four members for the 1952 football season.
 In 1953, the newly opened D.C.
 Everest High School in Schofield was accepted into the Lumberjack Conference as its fifth football member.